The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Lunch: ~S$58 | Dinner: ~S$78–S$98

-When talking about buffets in Singapore that offer both variety and quality, one name consistently stands out: Carousel at Royal Plaza on Scotts.
+When discussing buffets in Singapore that combine variety and high quality, one name that consistently emerges is Carousel at Royal Plaza on Scotts.

-Multi-award winning and Halal-certified, Carousel has built a loyal following among locals and tourists alike.
-Its wide international spread, fresh seafood offerings, and vibrant live stations make it a go-to dining destination for celebrations, corporate events, and weekend family gatherings.
+Recognized with multiple awards and certified Halal, Carousel has garnered a devoted clientele of both locals and visitors.
+Its extensive international selection, fresh seafood options, and dynamic live cooking stations make it a preferred venue for celebrations, corporate functions, and family gatherings on weekends.

 1. Seafood on Ice (The Star Attraction)